home-assistant/home-assistant.io/source/_integrations/bluetooth.markdown

       - Consider a Bluetooth adapter that has an external antenna.
       - While older adapters might work, they could have obsolete hardware or old firmware, which prevents reliable operation.
   - Poor or outdated Bluetooth adapter firmware on the Bluetooth adapter:
-    - Update to a later released Bluetooth chip firmware on the Bluetooth adapter.
+    - Update to the latest Bluetooth chip firmware on the Bluetooth adapter.
 Updating firmware is usually straightforward if the manufacturer or the chip maker provides one.
 - Bluetooth adapters are RFI sensitive and can be very susceptible to all types of EMI/EMF interference:
   - Poor placement of the Bluetooth adapter or wrong orientation of Bluetooth adapter antenna:
     - Use a long USB extension cable to place the Bluetooth adapter away from interference and obstacles.